 Students may take applied music with or without earning credits.
 Normally, a student would need to practice about five hours a week for one half-hour lesson, and eight hours a week for two half-hour lessons.
-Two halfhour lessons may be combined into one hour lesson each week, at the discretion of the instructor.
+Two half-hour lessons may be combined into one hour lesson each week, at the discretion of the instructor.
 One hour of credit will be awarded for a semester of weekly half-hour lessons.

 Students taking applied music for credit must attend three department-approved concerts each semester, and are expected to participate in performance labs, scheduled throughout the semester.
-Applied music credits are awarded after the teacher certifies that the student has made reasonable progress, has successfully completed a departmental exam every second semester, and has fulfilled the concert and performance requirements.
-Students must take a departmental exam in each applied area of study every second semester.
+Applied music credits are awarded after the teacher certifies that the student has made reasonable progress, has successfully completed a departmental exam, and has fulfilled the concert and performance requirements.
+Students must take a departmental exam in each applied area of study every semester, following two semesters of study.